-- 1) When meeting someone for the first time, what cues do you use to decide what sort of person they are?
+- 1 When meeting someone for the first time, what cues do you use to decide what sort of person they are?

-- 2 Read the posts.
+- 2 Read the texts.
 Match headings a-c with paragraphs 1-3.
-Write the answers in your notebook.

 - a Deceptive appearances

 - b Waltzing out of isolation

 - c Old dog ... new tricks